 If you’re a member/trustee of a self managed super fund (SMSF), things can get a bit tricky, and you need to be aware of the rules to avoid inadvertently causing a problem for yourself and any other fund member/trustees.
 According to the ATO, making contributions to a SMSF while you are abroad can be complicated and potentially expose you and your SMSF to serious tax liabilities, particularly if you will be absent from Australia for two years or more.
 If you have extended travel plans, or there’s a possibility you may not return within the time frame, it is a good idea to investigate making alternative arrangements for your retirement savings.

-You also need to be aware of the taxation system in the country you’re working and whether there are any taxes applicable to super contributions or if there are better retirement savings options available.
+The ATO suggests that you also need to be aware of the taxation system in the country you’re working and whether there are any taxes applicable to super contributions or if there are better retirement savings options available.
 In some countries, you might be able to access the local retirement scheme which could have lower taxes or even no taxes on contributions, then transfer your earnings to Australia at a later date.
 Your Australian super fund may even accept contributions made in other currencies.
 The exact circumstances will depend on your specific situation, so don’t be afraid to seek out expert independent advice.

 No matter what, your super in Australia will remain.
 Just make sure to notify your fund trustee that you will be moving overseas to confirm they will continue to administrate it for you.
 Some super fund trustees won’t provide services for people who don’t live in Australia and you may be required to move fund.
 In this case you can easily compare super funds and find one that will manage your super while you’re away and provide you with great value.